kyle1320/kylecutler-com-static/README.md

 Pug templates.
 These templates will not be compiled to the output.
 Instead, they are used for importing by the Pug templates within the `content/` directory.

+### `utils/`:

+Contains reusable scripts used throughout the site.
+This folder is installed as a package in the root package.json so that compiled scripts can simply import from `utils` without worrying about relative paths.

 ## Polyfills

 The majority of polyfills are included via [polyfill.io](https://cdn.polyfill.io).
 This way, modern browsers need not load as many polyfills, and browsers can leverage caching to reduce overall load times across pages.
 There are a few ES6+ polyfills injected by the TypeScript compiler, and any additional polyfills needed can be included by requiring their NPM packages in the appropriate source file.